NataEn/Advanced-JS-Topics/asynchronous.md

     ()=>console.log("Task complete!"),()=>(console.log("Task Errored!")));
 ```

-Now the Promis is rejected, the "Task Errored!" printed out to the console.
+Now the Promise is rejected, the "Task Error!" printed out to the console.

 However, the `resolve` and `reject` functions can be passed prameters that are passed along to the success handeler.